 Concurrent drug therapy issues:

-• Pediatric: Experience with use in children <2 years of age is limited; convulsions in infants <1 year have been reported (rare) postmarketing in Canadian labeling.
+• Pediatric: Experience with use in children <2 years of age is limited; convulsions have been reported postmarketing in pediatric patients <1 year.

 Periodic hematologic, hepatic, and renal function; check for helminth ova in feces within 3-4 weeks following the initial therapy

 Pregnancy Risk Factor

 Adverse events have been observed in animal reproduction studies.
 Based on available data, adverse pregnancy outcomes have not been observed following use in pregnancy (Diav-Citrin 2003; Gyorkos 2006).
 Treatment of pinworm in pregnancy may be considered; however, the CDC suggests postponing therapy until the third trimester when possible (CDC 2016).